nathanhoad/godot_dialogue_manager/docs/Writing_Dialogue.md

 There are also a couple of special built-in mutations you can use:

-- `emit(...)` - emit a signal on a game state or the current scene.
 - `wait(float)` - wait for `float` seconds (this has no effect when used inline).
 - `debug(...)` - print something to the Output window.